hotrhoth/FinBot/README.md

     Words:  140625, Padding: 140672

 * Goal: FinBot reads your input financial books and generates answers to any questions you ask.
-* Still in progress: FinBot has the ability to calculate certain variables while analyzing your provided data and has models to predict trends
+* Still in progress: FinBot has the ability to calculate certain variables while analyzing your provided data and has models to predict trends.